Breakfast with Frost: TV-am

 Frost was one of the original 'Famous Five' presenters and shareholders of the TV-am consortium, the first ITV breakfast franchise holder.
 Originally, Frost had promised 'sexual chemistry' as the co-presenter of the daily magazine programme Good Morning Britain with Anna Ford.
 However, its serious tone meant that within weeks of the station launching in February 1983, it faced poor ratings against the BBC's competing, lighter Breakfast Time, which resulted in a major shakeup of TV-am's programming, management, and presenting line-up.

-After being dropped from the weekday morning slot, Frost was chosen to host the Sunday morning edition of Good Morning Britain from May 1983.
+After being dropped from the weekday morning slot, Frost was chosen to host the Sunday morning edition of Good Morning Britain from 28 August, initially for eight weeks with the belief that Michael Parkinson would return to his full duties in October.
+By November, Parkinson had returned; however, he was only given the Saturday slot after Frost had increased the number of viewers on Sundays.
 In summer 1985, it was named The Sunday Programme, then renamed again on 13 September 1986 as David Frost on Sunday, and a final name change in 1988 to Frost on Sunday.

 As Frost only worked six months of the year, other hosts would fill in, including Jonathan Dimbleby, Lorraine Kelly, Anne Diamond and Maya Even.
 A number of episodes were also broadcast by BSB.

 The programme continued until the end of TV-am's franchise at the end of 1992, after it lost to GMTV in the 1991 ITV franchise renewal, and the final episode aired on 27 December 1992.